hazelcast/hazelcast-reference-manual/src/OtherClients.md

 Please refer to <a href="https://github.com/hazelcast/hazelcast-nodejs-client" target="_blank">Hazelcast Node.js Client</a> for its documentation.

+### Go Client

+Go Client implementation for Hazelcast.
+It is implemented using the Hazelcast Open Binary Client Protocol.

+Please refer to <a href="https://github.com/hazelcast/hazelcast-go-client" target="_blank">Go Client</a> for its documentation.

 ### Scala

 The API for Hazelcast Scala is based on Scala 2.11 and Hazelcast 3.6/3.7/3.8 releases.
 However, these are not hard dependencies provided that you include the relevant Hazelcast dependencies.